 If you believe you have been discriminated against based on your race, gender, disability, age, religious creed, national origin, or political beliefs, you have a right to file a complaint with:

 Director of Equal Opportunity

 Department of Transitional Assistance

 106 C.M.R. §§ 360.200-360.220.
 You need to include your name, address, and phone number as well as information on what happened (date, office, name of person you interacted with, whatever you know).
 You need to file this complaint within 180 days of the incident.

 For legal help, call the nearest Legal Services office.
 See Appendix E for a list of Legal Services offices.

 - Advocates may need a release signed by the client to discuss a client’s case with DTA.
 If you cannot send a release, you may be able to do a three-way call.
-See Can someone else apply for me?
+See Can someone else help me apply for SNAP?